 With the contingency fee structure, you don’t need to worry about upfront costs or out-of-pocket costs.
 It also ensures the lawyer is working in your best interests because a win for you is a win for them.

-The average contingency fee for motorcycle accident lawyers is between 33.3% and 40% of whatever they win you.
-Some lawyers will charge a smaller or higher fee, and some working on a “sliding scale” that changes depending on the complexity of your case.
+The average percentage that accident lawyers take is between 33.3% and 40% of whatever they win you.
+Some lawyers will charge a smaller or higher fee, and some work on a “sliding scale” that changes depending on the complexity of your case.

 For example, if your case is straightforward and it does not take long to win you a fair settlement, a lawyer might only charge a contingency fee on the lower end.
 On the other hand, if a lawyer takes on a case that goes all the way to trial, is very complex, or requires mediation/arbitration, they might charge closer to or above a 40% contingency fee.